Donrwalsh/Shop/README.md

 Anyway, I added NgRx store, effects and devtools to get the ball rolling.
 All ss data goes into the `data` slice in the raw and account stuff will be managed in a separate `account` slice.

 ### TODO

+- **Images + Remaining four columns on the furniture table.**

+- Let's get some real slick input validation on the table inputs that are always only ever going to be 1-20.

+- How to handle validity for dataTable.
+Took it out for now but the whole ngClass setup that I'm using everywehre is cumbersome.

+- Figure out how to not have to use a flat form group in account component.

+- Something like this for blueprints: https://swimlane.github.io/ngx-datatable/#row-grouping

 - Next up is getting the `levels` call to behave like the `slots` one does.
 Account is after, but that's a whole different ballgame.